-The HUB Advisory Council, Belmont's interdisciplinary council, is devoted to diversity, inclusion and belonging efforts across campus and is focused on enhancing and embedding a culture of inclusive excellence, meeting community members where they are.
-The HUB Advisory Council meets regularly to support Belmont's diversity, equity, and inclusion initiatives and serves in an advisory capacity to senior leadership.
+The HUB Advisory Council, Belmont's interdisciplinary council, is devoted to hope, unity and belonging efforts across campus and is focused on enhancing and embedding an inclusive culture, meeting community members where they are.
+The HUB Advisory Council meets regularly to support Belmont's hope, unity and belonging initiatives and serves in an advisory capacity to senior leadership.
 Members include administration, faculty, staff and students who represent the entire campus.

 Mission & Vision

-Mission: The champion of all campus-wide diversity and inclusion efforts, the council is focused on implementing thoughtful strategies to enhance and embed a culture of justice and inclusive excellence for faculty, staff and students.
+Mission: The champion of all campus-wide hope, unity and belonging efforts, the council is focused on implementing thoughtful strategies to enhance and embed an inclusive culture for faculty, staff and students.

-Vision: The HUB Advisory Council’s vision is to ensure a welcoming climate, campus and workplace environment, and educational curriculum for all students, faculty and staff at Belmont University to thrive regardless of race, gender, ethnicity, sexual orientation, gender expression, background, or experience.
+Vision: The HUB Advisory Council’s vision is to ensure a welcoming climate, campus and workplace environment, and educational curriculum for all students, faculty and staff at Belmont University to thrive regardless of race, gender, ethnicity, sexual orientation, background or experience.

 What are Our Shared Values?

-Social justice and equity: We are collectively responsible to ensure civil and human rights are experienced by everyone, and that all have access to opportunities for success.
+Access and opportunity: We are collectively responsible to ensure that all have access to opportunities for success.

 Intercultural competence: We work to equip everyone with cognitive affective, and behavioral skills and characteristics to support their effective and appropriate interaction in a variety of intercultural contexts.